jschirrmacher/netvis/README.md

 There are some optional attributes in a node:

+- `image` - image to use as the background for the node.
+THis could be a photo of the person represented by the node, a logo or some other picture.
+  It should not be too large, because this influences performance very much.
 - `visible` - makes the node initially visible but can be closed by the user.
 - `open` identifies nodes which should be initially visible together with